itsabdessalam/webpack-boilerplate/README.md

 3.  **Open browser and start editing files!**

-⋅⋅⋅Site is running at http://localhost:9000
+> Site is running at http://localhost:9000

 ## 🧐 What's inside?